-The Cultural and Creative Sector Panel includes a broad range of members who are highly recognised in relevant professional fields and have demonstrated experience and knowledge in the arts, culture and creativity.
-Members include practitioners, business owners and people with related specialist expertise.

-It replaced the Nightlife and Creative Sector Panel in 2022.
+The panel includes a broad range of members who are highly recognised in relevant professional fields and have demonstrated experience and knowledge in the arts, culture, creativity, live music and nightlife.
+In 2025 it replaced the Nightlife and Creative Sector Panel established in 2022.